St. Joseph Catholic Church is located at 14th and N Streets in Fortuna.

 On September 4, 1911, the first Mass was said in the new church of St. Joseph's.
 Built at a cost of approximately $6,000, Fr.
 Gaffney continued as the pastor.
 The church in Rohnerville continued in use until 1925, when it was torn down.
 In October of that year, Fr.
 Gaffney moved from Rohnerville into the new rectory built adjacent to St. Joseph's.
 In 1925, St. Patrick's in Loleta was constructed and the Table Bluff Mission was moved to that location.
 St. Patrick's was a mission church to St. Joseph's.
 In 1930, St. Patrick's in Scotia became an independent parish.

 In 1962, the Diocese of Santa Rosa was formed and St. Joseph's and St. Patrick's became part of that new Diocese.
+A new school was dedicated in 1964.
+Built by Jim Beacom, it closed in 1971.
 In 1967 a new rectory was built on Newburg Rd. next to the school.
-In 1971 the school was closed.
 In 1980 the St. Joseph's Pantry Shelf was established to provide emergency food to those in need.

 We give thanks to Almighty God for the men who have given their lives to serve Him and our local church.